webpack-contrib/config-loader/README.md

 As such, `config-loader` does not call `Function` configs with the `env` parameter.
 Rather, it makes calls with only the `argv` parameter.

+### Using extends with symlinked modules

+When using `extends` to extend a configuration which exists in a different package, care must be taken to ensure you don't hit module resolution issues if you are developing with these packages symlinked (i.e. with `npm link` or `yarn link`).

+By default, node does not search for modules through symlinks, and so you may experience errors such as this:

+`module not found: Error: Can't resolve 'webpack-hot-client/client`

+This can be fixed by using node's `--preserve-symlinks` flag which will allow you to develop cross-module without experiencing inconsistencies when comparing against a normal unlinked install:

+For webpack-command:

+`node --preserve-symlinks ./node_modules/.bin/wp`

+For webpack-serve:

+`node --preserve-symlinks ./node_modules/.bin/webpack-serve`

 ## Supported Compilers